marcopaglio/kip-sequential/README.md

 - there are $1.150.000 / 34 \approx 33.823$ misses per second
 - for cache lines of $64 B$, the total traffic is $1.150.000 × 64 B = 73.600.000 B \approx 73.6 MB \sim 70.2 MiB$

 This is equal to $\sim 2.0 MiB/s$ of DRAM average traffic due to LLC misses.
-In the worst case, the latency for each miss is about 300ns, therefore a loss of 0.345s wrt 34s of execution, i.e. about 1% of execution time: a very low impact.
+In the worst case, the latency for each miss is about 300ns, therefore a loss of 0.345s wrt 34s of execution, i.e. about 1% of execution time, is a very low impact.